ATFutures/who3/README.md

 <!--    As the third stage will be conducted concurrently with these first two, the output of this stage will be directly viewable in the ATT. -->

-1.  **A Prototype App** which will work for multiple cities and allow visualization of transport and health outcomes under a range of scenarios.
+1.  **Prototype web app** which will work for multiple cities and allow visualization of transport and health outcomes under a range of scenarios.
 This will be hosted at a dedicated URL and be available for at least 2 months after the project is complete.